Renault-Nissan can overhaul alliance without ownership change, chairman says

 YOKOHAMA, Japan (Reuters) - Renault (RENA.PA) and Nissan (7201.T) can improve their alliance without altering ownership, the chairman of the Franco-Japanese partnership said on Thursday, rolling back from a previous push toward a full-blown merger that had rankled Nissan.

-The comments from Jean-Dominique Senard highlight the difficulties facing the automakers and junior partner Mitsubishi Motors Corp (7211.T) as they struggle to repair a relationship badly strained after the arrest of former chairman Carlos Ghosn in 2018.
+The comments from Jean-Dominique Senard highlight the lack of cooperation and operational difficulties among the automakers and junior partner Mitsubishi Motors Corp (7211.T).
+They have struggled to repair a relationship badly strained after the arrest of former chairman Carlos Ghosn in 2018.

 Ghosn, who fled Japan to his childhood home of Lebanon at the end of last year, has been charged with financial misconduct, which he denies.
-The companies are trying to improve cooperation to rebuild profits that have slumped in the wake of Ghosn’s dramatic ouster.
+The companies are trying to improve efficiency and rebuild profits that have slumped in the wake of Ghosn’s dramatic departure.

 “We all share a sense of urgency,” Senard told reporters in Yokohama, after he and the heads of the three automakers met.
 He said there was “no other option” but to change, but added reforms could be made without a shift in the capital structure.